Table of contents

 Experiment 1: Dynamic sets

-Before starting this experiment, make sure to delete the table from the previous experiment using nft delete table step0.
+Before starting this experiment, make sure to delete the table from the previous experiment using sudo nft delete table step0.

 Step 1: Timed entries